ionic-team/ionic-site/content/docs/cli/cordova/compile/index.md

 Input | Description
 ----- | ----------
-`platform` | The platform to emulate: ios, android
+`platform` | The platform to compile: ios, android